the1lab/1lab/src/Meta/Brackets.lagda.md

 logic), we have a notion of a type $T$ being a *syntactic presentation* for some other, *semantic*, type $S$.
 In keeping with convention, we want to overload the notation $\sem{e}$ to mean "the semantic value of
-$e$."
+$e$".
 This can be achieved with a simple notation class:

 ```agda
 record ⟦⟧-notation {ℓ} (A : Type ℓ) : Typeω where